petermr/CEVOpen/dictionary/INDEXofOil186Dictionaries/INDEXofOil186.md

 ### [EOConstituentCompoundsDictionaryDescription.md](https://github.com/petermr/CEVOpen/blob/master/dictionary/EOConstituentCompounds/EOConstituentCompoundsDictionaryDescription.md)

--   **Description:** A dictionary of 2114 constituent chemical compounds extracted from Essential Oils mentioned in the 186 test articles downloaded from PubMed.
-Of the 2114 entries, 1010 had their names normalized and tagged with corresponding Wikidata IDs, the other 1104 remain to be resolved.
+-   **Description:** A dictionary of **2114** constituent chemical compounds extracted from Essential Oils mentioned in the **186** test articles downloaded from PubMed.
+Of the 2114 entries, **1010** had their names normalized and tagged with corresponding Wikidata IDs, the other **1104** remain to be resolved as no Wikidata IDs currently exist for them.

 -   **Filename:** EOConstituentCompounds.xml